Skip to main content

 const resend = new Resend(env.RESEND_API_KEY);

-export async function dispatchEmail(to: string, html: string) {
+export async function dispatchEmail(to: string, html: string, subject: string) {

 const { data, error } = await resend.emails.send({